amedeedaboville/repotracer/README.md

 - [x] Stats: Regex count
 - [x] Stats: File count
+- [x] Stats: LOC count (broken down by language)
 - [x] Stats: Custom Script
 - [ ] Stats: option to measure at monthly cadence instead of daily
 - [ ] Stats: Turn Betterer count files into stats

 - [x] Runner: Incremental runs
 - [ ] Runner: Interleaved runs, only stream through repo once when collecting multiple stats on repo
+- [ ] Runner: Parallel execution by running on many copies of the repo
 - [ ] Runner: when `path_in_repo` is set, only `git checkout` that portion of the the fs

 - [ ] Fix logging to not be so all or nothing
 - [ ] Deploy to pypi on MR merges

+## Design Goals
+Repotracer is meant to achieve:

+* Reliably collecting stats, in a reasonable amount of time.
+The idea is that a nightly job in CI will be running stat collection, so as long as it takes < 30 mins to collect all stats that should be ok.
+However we don't want it to be dog slow, as the occasional "interactive" use or end-user running it directly will also be supported.

+* Flexibility for common use cases like counting regex matches, files, LOC.
+But not a huge config surface; if you want to tweak a command too much, just use a `script` type for your stat and.
+* Out of the box simple graphing support, but not too much.
+I don't plan on adding many plotting options to the configs.
+* Nice starting DX.
+It should be easy to download the app, install it in a repo and get a nice plot of something you care about.

 ## Dev Notes